-After heading up the kitchen at The Pem, Sally Abé took over the food at The Bull at Charlbury (by the team behind The Pelican) but now she's back in London with her first solo restaurant, Teal by Sally Abé.
+After heading up the kitchen at The Pem, Sally Abé's next role was taking over the food at The Bull at Charlbury (by the team behind The Pelican), but now she's back in London with her first solo restaurant, Teal by Sally Abé.

 As to how that appears on the menu, it'll kick off with snacks like devils and angels on horseback, while bigger dishes include:

 As for desserts, there will be a raspberry marshmallow teacake, marmalade ice cream sandwich and a Penny Lick.
-The latter was a 19th century ice cream sold for a penny.
-It won't be quite that but it's still a pretty affordable £1 with proceeds from these donated to Hackney Food Bank.
+The latter was a 19th-century ice cream sold for a penny.
+It won't be quite that, but it's still a pretty affordable £1 with proceeds from any sold being donated to the Hackney Food Bank.

-She's opening in what is a tricky East London location - the one that was recently vacated by Sesta and before that Pigdin.
-So hopefully the chef will be able to make the space work for her.
-It does sound like it could be getting a bigger revamp than we saw in the journey from Pidgin to Sesta, and she's working with her sister on the redesign.
+Sally is opening in what is a tricky East London location.
+This is the site that was recently vacated by two great restaurants - Sesta and, before that, Pidgin.
+So here's hoping that the chef will be able to make the space work for her.
+It does sound like it could be getting a bigger revamp than we saw in the restaurant's journey from Pidgin to Sesta, and she's working with her sister on the redesign.

 More about Teal by Sally Abé